 Cheshire & Shropshire hot air balloon rides from our carefully selected private venues:

-Moving a little further inland, our second Cheshire launch site is just south of Nantwich at The Boar’s Head public house.
+Our Cheshire launch site is just south of Nantwich at The Boar’s Head public house.
 This is a fantastic venue where you can enjoy a drink and a meal before setting off on your hot air balloon flight!

 Flying over this region of Cheshire, you will really appreciate the county’s rural heritage, whether in its hundreds of dairy farms or its beautiful half-timbered market towns such as Nantwich.

 This launch site is just ten minutes from the M6, and within easy reach of Nantwich, Crewe, Chester and popular attractions such as Bridgemere Garden World and Audlem village.Read more.

 As with all of our venues, flights can be scheduled throughout the year, on weekdays, weekends and even Bank Holidays.

 We travel with the breeze, and part of the excitement of going ballooning, is not knowing where the wind will take us!
 It’s a great little adventure!

 Typically, we’ll travel anywhere between five and twenty miles during the flight.
 Of course, as we fly along, our ground crew pursue us by road, whilst in radio contact with the pilot.
 After landing, all passengers are returned by road to the launch site, where flight certificates are presented by the pilot!